diiegg/K8s-node-app/README.md

 ## Requisites

- - A bucket to store the terraform state file
+ - A bucket to store the Terraform state file

- It can be created it graphically on the google cloud console or use the following code to create one:
+ It can be created it graphically on the Google cloud console or use the following code to create one:

 ```sh
 gsutil mb -p <project_name> -c regional -l <location> gs://<bucket_name>/